Skip to main content

 Luke Whitmore – Religious Studies: “Analyzing Himalayan Futures in 2023: A Jungle of Decisions”

-Please note 11/9/23 Forum is CANCELLED and will be rescheduled.
 Dr. Whitmore’s exploratory trip was the first stage in a new and primarily ethnographic project looking at the intersection of religion, tourism, agriculture, urbanization, gender, and environmental justice in the central Indian Himalaya, especially within the region of Garhwal that is part of the Indian state of Uttarakhand.
 Part of the goal of this talk is to invite conversation about possible future directions for the research.
+Stay posted for talk details, to be scheduled in Fall 2024.

 December 5, 2023